 - Writing utensils.
 No red pens/pencils.
 I recommend black or blue ink (e.g., ballpoint pens, felt pens, fountain pens).

-- While you may bring a pocket calculator, I expect that you will not need one, as any arithmetic needed for the exam will be limited to integer arithmetic between -10 to 10.
+- Participants were permitted a pocket calculator (without wireless connectivity or programmability).
+These were largely not needed, as any arithmetic needed for the exam was be limited to integer arithmetic between -10 to 10.

-- Extra paper will be provided, as needed.
+- Extra paper was be provided, as needed.

-- Since this is the first exam in this class, there are no reference exams.
-For examples of questions, you can instead look at this worksheet.
-Note that the worksheet was designed with somewhat different content (for a different university), but you should be able to solve the following questions:
+- Since this is was first exam in this class, there were no reference exams.
+For examples of questions, participants were advised toinstead look at this worksheet.
+Note that the worksheet was designed with somewhat different content (for a different university), but participants were advised that they should be able to solve the following questions: